dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 _This definition of being accessible ignores name shadowing or import name conflicts; the extension is accessible if it *could have been* in scope absent of any declarations shadowing it or any other imports with the same name preventing access to the name.
 If it *is* in scope, then it is obviously also accessible.
 Compilers need to remember declarations of extensions in imports even if those extensions declarations do not make it into the  importing library scope_

-You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension or by importing such a library and hiding the extension using `hide` or `show`.
+You can *avoid* making the extension accessible for a library by either not importing any library exporting the extension or by importing such a library and hiding the extension using a `hide` combinator with the extension name or a `show` combinator without the extension name.

 The usual rules apply to referencing the extension by name.
-The extension's *name* is not in scope (e.g., for explicit extension invocation) if it is shadowed or if it is conflicting with another imported declaration, but the extension *itself* is still accessible for implicit extension member invocations since that does not need to use the name.
+The extension's *name* is not in scope (e.g., for explicit extension invocation) if it is shadowed or if it is conflicting with another imported declaration, but the extension *itself* is still accessible for implicit extension member invocations since that operation does not reference the extension by name.

 If an extension conflicts with, or is shadowed by, another declaration, and you need to access it by name anyway, it can be imported with a prefix and the name referenced through that prefix.

 _*Rationale*: We want users to have control over which extensions are available.
-They control this through the imports and declarations used to include declarations into the import scope or declaration scope of the library.
-The typical ways to control the import scope is using `show` /`hide` in the imports or importing into a prefix scope.
-We also want prefix-imports to provide accessible extensions because authors write code that expects this to work while allowing import-with-a-prefix to be used to fix conflicts, so we will let non-prefix imported extensions take precedence over prefix-imported ones.
+They control this through the imports and declarations used to include declarations into the library.
+The typical ways to control name conflicts of the imported names is to use `show` /`hide` in the imports or importing into a prefix scope.
 On the other hand, we do not want extension writers to have to worry too much about name clashes for their extension names since most extension members are not accessed through their name anyway.
 In particular we do not want them to name-mangle their extensions in order to avoid hypothetical conflicts.
 So, all imported extensions are considered accessible, and choosing between the individual extensions is handled by using explicit extension applications as described earlier.
 You only run into problems with the extension name if you try to use the name.
 That way you can import two extensions with the same name and use the members without issue (as long as they don't otherwise conflict in an unresolvable way), even if you can only refer to *at most* one of them by name._

 You still cannot *export* two extensions with the same name.
 The rules for export makes it a compile-time error to add two declarations with the same name to the export scope of a library.